Glane/glb_texting/README.md

 # README

-Things you may want to cover:

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

 Hi there!
-Thanks for visiting Laney's Texting Service !
+Thanks for visiting Laney's Texting Service!
 I hope you enjoy your stay.
 Here are the steps to get the Service runnning.

-Open a terminal window and run the following commands to clone the app locally.
+- Open a terminal window and run the following commands to clone the app locally.

  `git clone https://github.com/Glane/glb_texting.git`